jchen9314/learn-data-engineering/data-warehousing/cloud_dw.md

 ### Partitioning

-- enable us to divide the data into smaller groups off data
+- enable us to divide the data into smaller groups of data
 - improve the efficiency and performance of loading data by use of partition deletion, switching, and merging
 - usually date column/WHERE clause, depends on the query requirement
 - lower granularity (week, month) can perform better depending on how much data you have